SAhmed48/awesome-docker/README.md

-# docker-mastery
+# docker
-Repository contain notes, assignment and practice material about docker.
+The Repository contains learning, configuration and practice notes about docker.